-Press the display key.
+Change Press the display key.
 Bluetooth is activated, if necessary.

 Change the name.
+Change the name.

 Using a Bluetooth headset

 - You can operate headsets on your handset that have the headset or handsfree profile.
 If both profiles are available, the handsfree profile is used to communicate. - Calls can only be initiated from the base.